coo990/coo990/README.md

 <h1 align="center">Hi 👋, I'm Chuka</h1>
-I am a Junior Fullstack Engineer based in London.
-Having a passion for technology and the desire to solve real-world problems inspired me to become a software developer at an early age.
-I am dedicated, enthusiastic, career-driven, and always glad to learn new skills and take on new challenges.
+I am a Junior Fullstack Software Engineer based in London.
+After four years in sales, I became a software developer because of my passion for technology and desire to solve real-world problems.
+In addition to my dedication, enthusiasm, and career-driven nature, I love to learn new skills and take on new challenges.

 <br>It is my strength to pay attention to details, work well in teams, and communicate effectively.
 My previous work experience was in sales for start-up companies for the last four years, and now I am interested in applying those skills to my career as a Software Developer.